 Similar to investment funds are ETFs.
-However, unlike funds, ETFS can be traded on the stock market as you would buy and sell one individual stock.
-ETFs typically hold a collection of Australian and global company stocks, and sometimes other assets such as cash, bonds, or property.
+However, unlike funds, ETFs can be traded on the stock market as you would buy and sell one individual stock.
+ETFs typically hold a collection of Australian and global company stocks and sometimes other assets such as cash, bonds, or property.

 A more recent form of impact investing is through equity or crowd-funding.
 Although at times considered risky, these investments are put into early-stage businesses that share your values and have great business potential.
 Investors who provide funds to these companies are called ‘angel investors’ and own a share of the company in exchange for their investment.
 You can have a look for yourself and find early-stage companies to support on platforms such as StartSomeGood, Birchal or KickStarter.

 But being a Climate Impact Investor is not exclusively about investing.
-One of the simplest ways to have a positive impact with your money is through what bank, super, and energy retailer you chose.
+One of the simplest ways to have a positive impact with your money is through what bank, super, and energy retailer you choose.

 Many fantastic options are now available (non-exhaustive-list, just a few examples):

 Consider where your bank and super are investing your money and check what your energy provider is doing in the transition to cleaner energy.

 Now that you know the criteria necessary to create a radical impact on carbon emissions, your climate impact framework might look something like this: